felixblaschke/simple_animations/README.md

 ```
 <!-- // end of #code -->

 💪 The `AnimationMixin` generates a preconfigured AnimationController as `controller`.
-You can just use it.
-No need to worry about initialization or disposing.
+You can use it directly.
+No need to worry about initialization or disposal.

-### Create multiple AnimationController
+### Create multiple AnimationController instances

-With multiple AnimationController you can have many parallel animations at the same time.
+With multiple AnimationController instances, you can have many parallel animations at the same time.

-Anicoto's `AnimationMixin` enhances your **state class** with a method `createController()` to create multiple **managed\*** AnimationController. _("Managed" means that you don't need to care about initialization and disposing.)_
+`AnimationMixin` adds `createController()` to your **state class**, allowing you to create multiple **managed** AnimationController instances. _("Managed" means that you don't need to handle initialization or disposal.)_

 #### Create a managed AnimationController

-First create a class variable of type `AnimationController`.
-Then inside the `initState() {...}` method call `createController()`.
+First, create a class variable of type `AnimationController`.
+Then call `createController()` inside the `initState() {...}` method.
 That's all.

 <!-- #code example/sa_flutter_app/lib/readme/animation_mixin/managed1.dart -->
 ```dart